 1) A preamp style like our PA 5 Portable that easily connects into the vans AUX input socket.
 If your vehicle has an AUX input?

 3) The PA 63 and PA 64 are installed systems and will connect to any factory or aftermarket stereo.
 Since the sound from your stereo flows through the PA on the way to the speakers, just by turning on the mic it will control the stereo sound automatically.
 The PA 63 will mute the stereo fully, the PA 64 can allow you to continue to hear the music and talk (or sing) at the same time.
+We offer installation info sheets for most applications also “Plug and Play” T harnesses for the most popular vehicles which takes the mystery of the installation process.

 It gets a PA into a van in seconds and after a couple days you unplug it and return your van back to the rental company.